SinghRiya05/portfolio/README.md

 # portfolio
-mny personal poetfolio using basics of html and css
+my personal portfolio using basics of html and css